|

 minimal and transfusion is usually unnecessary, complications are less

-frequent and less serious and recovery is more rapid.
+frequent and less serious and recovery is generally quicker.

 |